standardhealth/argo-docs/docs/studies.md

 2. Discharge after invasive mechanical ventilation (IVM) during stay
 3. Inpatient death

-These outcomes correspond to three levels disease severity.
-They are retrospective over the entire patient visit and captures the worst severity of illness during the visit.
-The study uses mechanical ventilation as a proxy for severe but not fatal disease.
-If the patient succumbs to the disease, they would be classified as outcome 3, regardless of whether they were ventilated during the stay.
+These outcomes correspond to increasing levels disease severity.
+They are retrospective over the entire patient visit and capture the worst severity of illness during the visit.
+The study uses mechanical ventilation as a proxy for severe non-fatal disease.
+Worst severity means that if a patient is put on a ventilator and then succumbs to the disease, they are outcome 3 (death).

-[Siddiqi and Mehra](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7118652/) have proposed a staging system for COVID-19 aligned to the stages of the disease, from early infection (Stage 1) to pulmonary involvement (Stage 2) to systemic hyperinflammation (Stage 3).
+As a side note, [Siddiqi and Mehra](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7118652/) have proposed a staging system for COVID-19 aligned to the stages of the disease, from early infection (Stage 1) to pulmonary involvement (Stage 2) to systemic hyperinflammation (Stage 3).
 That staging system focuses of the progression, rather than the severity of the disease, although clearly the two are related.

 ### Cohorts

 #### Definitions

-* `COVID-19-positive`: Clinical Dx of confirmed COVID-19 OR COVID-19 confirmatory lab test [1]
+* `COVID-19-positive`: Inpatient clinical Dx of confirmed COVID-19 **OR** COVID-19 confirmatory lab test [1]
-* `COVID-19-positive-date`: Earliest of (first confirmatory specimen collection date or first physician Dx)
+* `COVID-19-positive-date`: Earliest date of `COVID-19-positive` status
-  * Laboratory order date can be used in place of specimen collection date if the latter is unknown
+  * Note that lab test date is the date of specimen collection
-* `COVID-19-related-hospitalization`:
-  * `COVID-19-positive-date` during any hospitalization OR
+* `COVID-19-related-hospitalization` (also see [alternate definition](#alternate-definition-of-COVID-19-related-hospitalization) below):
-  * (Hospitalization within 14 days after `COVID-19-positive-date`) AND (any respiratory diagnosis at admission or during hospitalization) [2]
+  * Any respiratory-related condition at admission [2] **AND**
+  * `COVID-19-positive-date` during hospitalization or up to 14 days prior to hospitalization
 * `Prior-HCQ-use`:
-  * HCQ on admission medication list or outpatient medication list
+  * HCQ on admission medication list or (if available) outpatient medication list
 * `Inpatient-HCQ-use`:
   * HCQ medication administration during `COVID-19-related-hospitalization`
     * Includes any dose, form, duration of HCQ
     * Includes any level of disease severity while on HCQ
     * Includes patients on other medications

+##### **Alternate definition of `COVID-19-related-hospitalization`:**
+> Based on the definitions of `COVID-19-positive` and `COVID-19-positive-date`, the criteria for `COVID-19-related-hospitalization` can be re-written as:
+>
+>  * Any respiratory-related condition at admission **AND**
+>
+>  **ANY OF**:
+>
+>  * Inpatient clinical Dx of confirmed COVID-19 **OR**
+>  * COVID-19 confirmatory lab test during hospitalization **OR**
+>  * COVID-19 confirmatory lab test up to 14 days prior to hospitalization
+>

 #### Study Groups